minterpy-project/minterpy/joss/paper.md

 and UncertainSci [@Tate2023], provide polynomial-based function approximations, primarily for uncertainty quantification (UQ) using generalized polynomial chaos expansion [@Xiu2002].
-These tools naturally frame problems as UQ tasks, where inputs are modeled probabilistically.
+These tools frame problems as UQ tasks, where inputs are modeled probabilistically.
 With few exceptions (notably Chaospy), the resulting polynomials are primarily used for function approximations, accompanied by additional post-processing